Also known as: Hypertrichosis, Hirsutism, Hair - excessive (women), Excessive hair in women or Hair - women - excessive or unwanted

 Other, rare causes of unwanted hair growth may include:

-Rarely a woman with hirsutism will have normal levels of male hormones, and the specific cause of the unwanted hair growth cannot be identified.
+In rare cases, women with hirsutism have normal levels of male hormones, and the specific cause of the unwanted hair growth cannot be identified.

 Hirsutism is generally a long-term problem.
-There are a number of ways to remove or treat unwanted hair.
+There are many ways to remove or treat unwanted hair.
 Some treatment effects last longer than others.

 Call your health care provider if: